 Today, one of East Africa’s most sophisticated diagnostics centers processes more than 1.5 million tests per year.
 And new labs at 23 regional hospitals extend modern testing to every corner of Tanzania.
 Before, it might take weeks and long travel days to get lab results.
 Today it takes just hours – which means better treatment, faster.

 In addition, hospital labs are linked through the country’s first nationwide IT network, building capacity for sharing test results and best practices across the country.
-At the national hospital, a sophisticated hospital IT system tracks inventory and patient histories.
+At the national hospital, a sophisticated hospital IT system tracks inventory, prescriptions and patient histories.

 3. Ensuring improvements are sustainable

-Every aspect of the partnership aims for lasting change, focusing on training local teams on testing, treatment and care, as well as upgrading management and IT.
+Every aspect of the partnership aims for lasting change, focusing on training local teams on testing, treatment and care, as well as upgrading hospital management and "back office" functions like IT and inventory control.
+Altogether, 20,000 trainings have been conducted for health workers and administrators.

 The website you have requested also may not be optimized for your specific screen size.